RaccoonlabDev/docs/docs/guide/can_pwm.md

 ## 8. Debugging on a table

-It is recommended to debug this node and perform configuration with [uavcan_gui_tool](https://github.com/UAVCAN/gui_tool).
+It is recommended to debug this node and perform configuration with [gui_tool](https://github.com/UAVCAN/gui_tool).
 This utility allows to easily use full functionallity of this node.

 At the beggining, you may start with devices connection shown on the picure below.

 ![can_pwm_test_on_table](../../assets/can_pwm/can_pwm_test_on_table.png?raw=true "can_pwm_test_on_table")

+Fig. Servo connection to the PWM-node

 Here, the PWM-mini node is connected with 2 devices:
 - a UAVCAN sniffer via CAN (the sniffer is connected to PC via USB and power the node),